AhmedKotbb/DevOps-journey/docker/lab-4/README.md

-in this lab we wanna create an image for a pure html, css and javascript.
+in this lab we wanna create an image for a pure html, css and javascript game.